Hemisphere pictorial sculpture

 First to demonstrate:

-I learned many years ago that there are many North American Indigenous Tribes who have developed languages with a unique linguistic structure.
-These languages use verbs in the stead of nouns.
-And, in the oral tradition this often operates to express connection and purposefulness between concepts, and purpose in the use of spoken language as an oral heritage.
+I was inspired many years ago, after learning that there are many North American Indigenous Tribes who, over tens of thousands of years, have developed languages with a unique linguistic structure: the use verbs in the stead of nouns.
+In the oral tradition, this linguistic structure operates to express connection between concepts, and to demonstrate the vitality of passing forward a spoken language as a heritage tradition.

 From what little I had the opportunity to learn in class, and through some articles that I sought out online, this is what more I can share:

-In a verb-centric language, the development of all ideas, feelings, conceptualizations, and general discourse relates this constant and inherent activeness.
-It may be related from within, among, or between all aspects, and it conveys purpose through the commonness of activity.
+In a verb-centric language, the development of all ideas, feelings, conceptualizations, and general discourse relates this constant and inherent "activeness".
+It is contextual and may be related from within, among, or between all morphemes, and it conveys purpose through the commonness of inherent activity.

-In a sizable attempt at general translation, morphemes (words) that are designated "nouns" in other languages would be "verbed" to be expressed in these languages.
-Once verbed, these morphemes would either precede or follow the central verb in a phrase to carry its meaning (Link).
-More on this in a moment.
+In a sizable attempt at generalized translation, morphemes (words) that are designated "nouns" in other languages would be "verbed", in order to be expressed in these languages.
+Once verbed, these expressions either precede or follow the central verb in a phrase to carry its meaning (Link).
+More on this in a few moments.

-Many, many years before I even knew what linguistics was, so way back in my childhood, I had been familiarized only with the more "spiritual" aspect and profound cultural feature of surviving Indigenous societies, which was referred to more colloquially as a both a spiritual belief and a philosophical concept of "The Great Spirit", which conveyed some form of "complete sacredness of the living world".
-This completeness was expressed to me as a belief that "life" abides in all things, which describes the ontological sense that all things in the world are regarded as "living beings".
-This was the basic understanding that I also held close to my heart for most of my life.
-Only years later, I learned that there is also this incredibly complex linguistic and cultural history rooted to it.
+Many, many years before I even knew what linguistics was, so way back in my childhood, I had been familiarized only with the more "spiritual" aspect and profound cultural feature of surviving Indigenous cultures and societies, referred to colloquially as a both a spiritual belief and a philosophical concept of "The Great Spirit".
+This feature conveyed a kind of "complete sacredness of the living world".
+This "completeness" was expressed to me as a belief that "life" abides in all things, (which I would later learn also describes the First Peoples' ontological sense that all things in the world are regarded as "living beings" or "people").
+This was the basic understanding that I held close to my heart for most of my life.
+And I was thrilled to learn years later that there is also this incredible linguistic and cultural history rooted with it.

-There is also so much more incredible information about world-changing discourses regarding profound First Nations' traditional concepts, which include but are not limited to democracy, free will, ethics, and morality.
+There is also so much more incredible information regarding profound First Nations' traditional concepts and the world-changing discourses which they stemmed, including but are not limited to modern democracy, existential free will, social ethics, and earth-centric morality.
 If you're interested in learning more, you might enjoy this book, about the profound origins of the Suffragist Movement in Haudenosaunee Wordview.
 Or this one, about the urgency of Indigenous Values in the modern world.
 Each is authored by one of my incredible college professors.
 Additionally, if you're interested in some writing I did in college, follow this link.
-It will take you to the stories and information I gathered while conducting amateur research for my college Writing and Rhetoric BA, and Honors Program Capstone project.
-The history is powerful and complex, and enjoyable to learn.
+It will take you to (a draft of) the stories and information I gathered while conducting amateur research for my BA in Writing and Rhetoric, and Honors Program Capstone project.
 It is a work in progress, and was never submitted for review.
+This history is complex and powerful, and rewarding to learn.

 As it is, there is a lot from history we have still to learn.

 For those in my audience who may not have the time to read from any links above, and for those who have, before I continue on about how this unique linguistic feature has influenced my personal sense for creative expression and art, please consider the following example of an Ojibwe legend, first.
-This will only serve as a single example of a much larger and broader collection of beliefs from Indigenous worldview.
 In its natural narrative, this example will provide a unique lens to consider and better understand the complexity and inherency of a living language.
+This will serve as a single example of a much larger and broader collection of heritage stories and beliefs developed in the collective Indigenous worldview.

 So, there are many of us who are non-Natives who might have been more colloquially familiarized with dream catchers, as an ornament, but less with the Ojibwe Legend of Great Spider Woman, which is the heritage legend and the ancestral activity of passing it forward.
 As it goes: